 To get out into the local community, you may need to travel by public transport.
 This could be by train, bus or coach.
 Further information on types of transport if you have a disability is available on GOV.UK.

 It is worth spending time to plan a route first.
 Look for the timetables from the relevant transport service you are using.
 Have a clear plan of what times the transport runs and locations, in case your plan changes.
 Ask for help if you are not sure.

 Extra help to travel cards

 First West of England has produced extra help to travel cards.
-The cards are designed to ease the process of boarding and travelling on First Group buses by providing you with an instant and visual way of communicating to the driver if you have you’re a hidden disability of learning difficulty.
+The cards are designed to ease the process of boarding and travelling on First Group buses by providing you with an instant and visual way of communicating to the driver if you have a hidden disability or learning difficulty.

 The cards have been designed specifically for autism, visual, speech and hearing impairments, as well as learning difficulties.
 They can be printed, cut up and kept in a wallet/purse or your pocket.
 You can then use the cards on your journey to show the driver if you need help.
 If you are someone with a hidden disability or know someone who might be helped by the Extra Help to Travel Cards, you can:

 write to Extra Help to Travel Cards, First West of England, Easton Road, Bristol, BS5 0DZ to request a pack.

 download the cards from First West of England website

 Diamond Cards is a bus pass that entitles you to free off-peak travel throughout England.
 You will have to meet certain conditions to be entitled to the card.
 How and where you use the card and how to apply is available on our main public website.

 Companion passes are also available if you require a companion to accompany you on a bus due to the severity of your disability.